 How to Navigate the Essential Assessment Content Rubric

 The content rubric is enhanced with critical resources embedded in the document through hyperlinks.
-Hyperlink resources are part of the folder and by right-clicking on your mouse you should be able to open them as separate documents.
-The rubric is divided into 5 columns (key components, birth-3 years of age, 3-5 years of age, 5-22 years of age, and multiple disabilities/deafblind).
+Hyperlink resources are part of the folder and should as separate documents in a new tab.
+The rubric is divided into 7 sections for each key component (description of component, birth-3 years of age, 3-5 years of age, 5-22 years of age, and multiple disabilities/deafblind, tips, and resource links).
 Each identified key component has the content areas needed under each age/ability group and a definition (hyperlinked) under the key component.
 In addition, each key component area has a description and rationale (federal citations, as appropriate), resources that are free under public domains, resources to purchase, and tips for administering the particular key component.
 The resources that are free under public domain are typically hyperlinks that can be opened as a separate document for the ease of the reader.
 The resources under for purchase are cited with a number and the reference is at the end of the document.
 The resource list is certainly not exhaustive but an extensive literature review was conducted to assist the reader in finding many examples or tools.

 How to Navigate the Essential Assessment Quality Rubrics